dansl/MacOS-Apps/README.md

   ```
   cat [file path]
   ```
-  Tip: instead of manually typing the path to the file, you can drag it on to the Terminal window and drop it after the command.

 - Change the default screenshot location - You can change the place where screengrabs are saved by typing:
   ```